-2.2.6 Distribution of treated mosquito nets N° of distributed mosquito nets N° of beneficiaries Malaria prevention Malaria trends reported by health centre
+2.2.6 Distribution of treated mosquito N° of distributed mosquito nets Malaria prevention

+nets N° of beneficiaries

+Malaria trends reported by health centre

 In 2022, district authorities distributed mosquito nets in all Topuito villages.
-It was, therefore, agreed in 2023 that the funds would be used to buy a new Biochemistry and Haematology analyser for the Laboratory.
+It was, therefore, agreed in 2023 that the funds would be used to buy a new Biochemistry and Hematology analyser for the Laboratory.